AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

+**Check:** What is a conditional statement?
+What use cases can you think of for such a tool?

 ### Part 3

 We will now transition in to the last part of the jQuery-code-along project.
 The instructions read: